Top 5 Companies Making Self-Driving Trucks in 2022

 An interior view of the dashboard of a self driving truck approaching a bridge

-While self-driving cars, like recent offerings from Tesla, GM, Waymo and the like, are getting all the headlines, the autonomous vehicles most likely to be ready for prime time soon are autonomous trucks.
-That’s right—within a few years, you could be driving down the highway next to a fully automated tractor-trailer, or one that’s part of a caravan of trucks driven by one person at the front.
+That’s right—within a few years, you could be driving down the highway next to a fully automated tractor-trailer or one that’s part of a caravan of trucks driven by one person at the front.

 Embark

-Embark’s already used its technology to drive a truck across the country, through bad weather, highway transfers, and traffic, and all without any human help.
+Embark’s already used its technology to drive a truck across the country, through bad weather, highway transfers, and traffic, all without human assistance.
 They are also working with Amazon for autonomous deliveries of their massive amounts of packages, reducing their reliance on human drivers.

 Embark currently retrofits its self-driving tech to Peterbuilt trucks, and runs a fleet of about a dozen trucks that’s already generating revenue.